 My dad walked in.
 Chris stood up, and looked worried.
 But that passed because my dad was smiling.

-“Hi, I’m Jeff Matthews, Darryl’s father.
-And Ryan and Sean’s father, too.
+“Hi, I’m Jeff Mathews; Darryl, Ryan, and Sean’s father.
 You must be Chris.”

 “Yes, Chris Rodriguez.
-Nice to meet you, Mr. Matthews.”
+Nice to meet you, Mr. Mathews.”
 They shook hands.

 “Let’s go into my office and we can talk.”